dadoonet/elasticsearch-beyonder/src/main/documentation/README.md

 A pipeline is a definition of a series of processors that are to be executed in the same order as they are declared while documents are being indexed.
 Please note that this feature is only supported when you use the REST client not the Transport client.

-For example, setting one fields value based on another field by using an Set Processor you can add a file named `elasticsearch/_pipelines/set_field_processor.json` in your project:
+For example, setting one fields value based on another field by using a Set Processor you can add a file named `elasticsearch/_pipelines/set_field_processor.json` in your project:

 ```json